-&&assertSuccessCount Client functions [321] are reset when the Client is started/restarted and when a new macro is invoked.
-If you want to clear them at any arbitrary time, executing resetAssertCounts resets them to 0.
+&&assertSuccessCount Client functions [329] are reset when the Client is started/restarted and when a new macro is invoked.
+If you want to clear them at any arbitrary time, executing resetAssertCounts resets resetAssertCounts

-resetAssertCounts

-5.94 resetGlobalAssertCounts command
+5.97 resetGlobalAssertCounts command

-Action Normally, the assert counts accessible from the
+Action: Normally, the assert counts accessible from the

-&&globalAssertFailureCount, &&globalAssertStatus, and &&globalAssertSuccessCount Client functions 321 are reset only when the Client is started/restarted.
+&&globalAssertFailureCount, &&globalAssertStatus, and &&globalAssertSuccessCount Client functions are reset only when the Client is started/restarted.
 If you want to clear them at any arbitrary time, executing resetGlobalAssertCounts resets them to resetGlobalAssertCounts

-5.95 restart command
+5.98 restart command

-Action Restarts the Debugger Client.
+Action: Restarts the Debugger Client.